-Her extensive grounds house eight luxury rooms, a quaint, private family cottage and a romantic and secluded honeymoon suite set in abundant gardens and sheltered by aged oak trees.
+Her extensive grounds house eight luxury rooms, a quaint, private family cottage, a sunny, spacious family suite and a romantic and secluded honeymoon suite set in abundant gardens and sheltered by aged oak trees.
 Each luxury accommodation has conceded to every modern convenience whilst unique, restored (mostly by Richard) antiques, retain the Victorian feel of the Manor House and a bygone era.

 The Manor House itself boasts the most exquisite light and airy conservatory, which Richard built in true English style, a cosy fire-lit bar and lounge, an intimate dining room and a typical country kitchen.
 The warmth of the original wooden floors, ceilings and doors coupled with many quirky antique pieces creates a wonderful welcoming ambience and guests are encouraged to ‘kuier’* here.

-Schoone Oordt Country House is a gracious old dame with heart and soul and she invites you to visit... soon...
+Schoone Oordt Country House is a gracious old dame with heart and soul and the emphasis is on unpretentious, unaffected luxury, elegance, quality and acute attention to detail.
+She invites you to visit... soon...

 In Room Facilities:

 The Swellendam area offers guests an abundance of activities.
 Hiking, horse-trails, bike-trails, trail-runs, watersports as well as visits to the nearby Nature Reserves are a must.
-A trip to the De Hoop Nature Reserve for seasonal whale watching cannot be missed, a short journey over the Tradouw’s Pass to quadbike in Barrydale as well as a day trip wine-tasting in the Robertson Wine Valley.
-Along with a nine-hole golf course, quaint coffee shops, the renowned Drostdy museum, berry & lavender-picking, good restaurants and a feast of art, Swellendam spoils its visitors for choice.
+A trip to the De Hoop Nature Reserve for seasonal whale watching cannot be missed, a short journey over the Tradouw’s Pass to quirky Barrydale as well as a day trip wine-tasting in the Robertson Wine Valley or down to the Breede River.
+Along with a nine-hole golf course, quaint coffee shops, the renowned Drostdy Museum, berry-picking, great restaurants and a feast of art, Swellendam spoils its visitors for choice.